whitneyburton/portfolios/README.markdown

   * Pair three or more times with students in lower modules
   * Contribute in a meaningful way to project of a student/team not in your module

  *Professional Development does not need to be included in the portfolio.
-Submit your deliverables [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)*
+Deliverables and submission guidelines are [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)*

 ### Module 4 (Front-end)